 SS 260.
 Experimental Methods of Political Economy.
 9 units (3-3-3); first, second, third terms.
 Survey of laboratory experimental research related to the broad field of political economy.
 Topics: the behavior of markets, organizations, committee processes, and election processes.
 Emphasis on experimental methods and techniques.
 Students will design and conduct experiments.
 May be repeated for credit with instructor’s permission.
 Instructor: Plott.

 SS 281.
 Graduate Social Science Writing Seminar.
 9 units (3-0-6); third term.
 Only open to advanced graduate students in social science.
 How can social scientists write in a style that makes someone actually want to read their papers?
 This seminar combines writing exercises with help in planning a professional social science paper and with extensive comments on drafts.
-Instructor: Hoffman
+Not offered 2017–18.

 SS 282 abc.
 Graduate Proseminar in Social Science.
 3 units (2-0-1); first, second, third terms.
 Course for graduate students in social sciences.
 Students present their research and lead discussion of material relevant to their research program.
 Open to Social Science Graduate Students only.
-Instructors: Echenique, Camerer.
+Instructor: Camerer.

 SS/Psy/CNS 285.
 Topics in Social, Cognitive, and Decision Sciences.
-3 units (3-0-0); first, second terms.
+3 units (3-0-0); second term.
 Select faculty will present their research background, methods, and a sampling of current questions/studies.
 Background readings and pdf of presentation will be provided.
-Instructors: Adolphs, Alvarez.
+Instructors: Adolphs, Staff.